Skip to content

 How to Get to Kersik Tuo?

-Kersik Tuo, 1,400m elevations, is the nearest town to Mt.
+Kersik Tuo, at 1,400m elevation, is the nearest town to Mt.
 Kerinci.
-It takes 6 to 7 hours drive from Padang.
-The typical route is to fly to Padang then take a bus to Kersik Tuo.
+It is a 6 to 7 hours drive from Padang.
+The typical route is to fly to Padang and then take a bus to Kersik Tuo.

 Suggested Transportations